KVRX

 Texas, with an effective radiated power of 3,000 watts.
+KVRX's studios are based in the Hearst Student Media Building on the university campus, while its transmitter is located in East Austin.

-Licensed to The University of Texas, KVRX shares the 91.7 frequency with KOOP, broadcasting from 7 p.m. to 9 a.m.
+The university shares the license for 91.7 with KOOP, a community radio station based in Austin.
+Students broadcast on KVRX from 7 p.m. to 9 a.m.
 Monday through Friday and from 10 p.m. to 9 a.m.
-Saturday and Sunday, with KOOP, operated by Austin Co-op Radio, broadcasting during the remaining hours.
-KVRX's studios are at the Hearst Student Media Building on campus, and its transmitter is located in East Austin.

-kvrx.org broadcasts via the internet and through iTunes Radio, TuneIn.com and an iPhone app 24 hours a day, seven days a week.
+Saturday and Sunday.
+KOOP, operated by Texas Educational Broadcasting Cooperative, covers the remainder of the weekly schedule with programs hosted by community volunteers.
+KVRX also broadcasts 24 hours a day, seven days a week, over the internet at kvrx.org and can be received via iTunes, TuneIn, and an iPhone app.

 History

 In the Spring of 1986, students at the University of Texas at Austin formed a committee called the Student Radio Task Force with the intention of raising both institutional and student support for a campus radio station.
 Two years later, SRTF had secured the support of Texas Student Publications (now Texas Student Media, the University organization which houses all student media and publication outlets).
 Before receiving its broadcasting license, the fledgling station used the call sign KTSB, and began its first narrowcast via cable television in April 1988.

 KTSB's call letters were changed to KVRX nearly six years later in January 1994, after the FCC approved a unique time-share agreement between KTSB and KOOP for the 91.7 FM frequency, the last remaining non-commercial frequency in Austin (the call letters "KTSB" were already in use by another station, necessitating the change).
 KVRX would go on to broadcast on the FM frequency in November 1994.